Pinned

 • None

-Week two hundred thirty-seven was another week of learning.
+Week two hundred fifty-seven was another week of learning.
 Looking forward to next week!

 Current Project: Reading books about entrepreneurs and sharing what I learned from them